DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 	* Desctription: A snippet, when the key is the snippet name and the value is the snippet parameters.
 		* By default a snippet result will be equal to `[+snippetName+]` in parameters and chunk (where `snippetName` is the snippet name).
 		* But also you can set custom snippet aliases in this parameter using the `'='` delimiter (e. g. `ddGetDocuments=docs`).
+		* Every snippet can return either a string or a native PHP array (it is convenient to use with “nested” placeholders, see examples below).
 	* Valid values:
 		* `object` — an object with snippet parameters (see below)
 		* `boolean` — for simple snippet calls without parameters or if you need to use default parameters, you can just pass `true`